vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Sannihita-(a tract more extensive

 than Kuruksetra, but including it) Br.
 III.
-13. 68 (pumsām Sannibi tāyām tu Kuruksetre viseşataḥ arcayitvā pitrms-tatra sa putrast vanrno bhavet).
+13. 68 (pumsām Sannibi tāyām tu Kuruksetre viseṣataḥ arcayitvā pitrms-tatra sa putrast vanrno bhavet).
 TP. p.
 466 reads Sannihata', states it is a lake eight krosas in extent and that there are four lakes called Sannihata, Sanni

 hatyā, Sannihatya and Sannibata.
 Sannihati-(another name of Kuru ksetra, according to several works) V. 83.
 190-195 (Nīlakantha explains that Sannihati is another name of Kuruksetra).
 Verse 195 derives as 'tirtha-sannihanad-eva Sannihatyeti visrutā' i. e, all tirthas gather to- gether here every month on Ama vāsyā; P.I.
 27. 77-78 (same verses as in V).
 Vām.
 41. 9 and 45.
 29, Ag.
 109. 15 (employs the word Sannihiti Sarasvatyām Sannihityām snān akrd-brahmalokabhāk') Sannihatya-saras - (in Kuruksetra)